UPDATE: Applications for the Indigenous Documentary Placement have been extended until 23:59 AEDT Thursday 1 April 2021.

 CHELSEA WINSTANLEY JOINS THE MAIN PROGRAM LINE-UP

 To celebrate AIDC’s New Zealand delegation led by NZFC, AIDC is announcing the new inclusion of a new session in the main program, announcing Academy Award-nominated New Zealand producer Chelsea Winstanley (Jojo Rabbit, What We Do In The Shadows) who will take part in a hosted conversation with Pauline Clague (Director, Winda Film Festival).
 In Mana Tangata: A Conversation with Chelsea Winstanley, the heavyweight producer will discuss her love for telling dynamic and innovative stories, while maintaining her leadership in supporting Indigenous stories both in her homelands and abroad.

-Applications for the Indigenous Documentary Placement are now open until Wednesday 10 March 2021.
+UPDATE: Applications for the Indigenous Documentary Placement have been extended until 23:59 AEDT Thursday 1 April 2021.
 For further information, visit the Indigenous Documentary Placement webpage.